 If your partner already has a child or children from a previous relationship that you want to adopt, agency and private placement fees obviously aren’t an issue.
 Attorney’s fees for second-parent adoptions can cost a few thousand dollars, and court fees, paperwork filing fees, and post-placement assessment fees (where required) will increase that cost slightly.

 Don’t be tempted to save money by skipping the adoption process.
-Russell D. Knight, a family lawyer in Chicago, said he pleads with all LGBTQ parents to adopt the children that are not theirs biologically because most family law was written before LGBTQ parents were even considered.
+Russell D. Knight, a family lawyer in Chicago, said he pleads with all LGBTQ+ parents to adopt the children that are not theirs biologically because most family law was written before LGBTQ+ parents were considered.
 Even with recent changes, state laws are a patchwork that does not adequately safeguard everyone’s rights.

 What does that patchwork look like?
-Fifteen states specifically allow second-parent or co-parent adoptions for unmarried couples, according to the National Center for Lesbian Rights.
-Unmarried same-sex couples may not be allowed to complete a second- or co-parent adoption in some states.
+Sixteen states specifically allow second-parent or co-parent adoptions for unmarried couples, according to the National Center for Lesbian Rights.
+Unmarried same-sex couples may also be allowed to complete a second- or co-parent adoption in certain counties in other states.
 For various reasons, same-sex parents are not always married and may not wish to marry.
 And adoption agencies in some states can legally refuse to work with same-sex couples on religious grounds.